aelassas/wexcommerce/README.md

 * Responsive backend and frontend

 # Download
-You can download the latest release from [here](https://github.com/aelassas/weecommerce/releases/latest).
+You can download the latest release from [here](https://github.com/aelassas/wexcommerce/releases/latest).

 # Install

-You can find installation instructions [here](https://github.com/aelassas/weecommerce/wiki/Installation).
+You can find installation instructions [here](https://github.com/aelassas/wexcommerce/wiki/Installation).

 # Run from Code

-You can find instructions to run weeCommerce from code [here](https://github.com/aelassas/weecommerce/wiki/Run-from-code).
+You can find instructions to run wexCommerce from code [here](https://github.com/aelassas/wexcommerce/wiki/Run-from-code).

 # Documentation

-You can find documentation [here](https://github.com/aelassas/weecommerce/wiki).
+You can find documentation [here](https://github.com/aelassas/wexcommerce/wiki).

 # Overview